Skip to content

 System Architecture & Design

-LoomCache is six Maven modules with a strict dependency chain.
+LoomCache consists of six Maven modules with a strict dependency chain.
 Every node runs one TCP server and at least one Raft state machine (raft-0 by default); opt-in sharding starts multiple Raft groups and routes operations to the owning group.
-Production deployments must keep sharding disabled until every group has independent WAL, Raft metadata, snapshot, install-snapshot, and restart recovery evidence; the production profile is expected to fail closed otherwise.
-The client SDK learns leaders and partition ownership via redirects/table refreshes and caches them for partition-aware routing.
+Production deployments must keep sharding disabled until every group has independent WAL, Raft metadata, snapshot, install-snapshot, and restart recovery evidence.
+The production profile is expected to fail closed otherwise.
+The client SDK learns leaders and partition ownership through redirects and table refreshes, and caches them for partition-aware routing.

 LoomCache Architecture Stack